macbre/phantomas/README.md

 * whiteSpacesSize: the size of text nodes with whitespaces only
 * onDOMReadyTime: time it took to fire onDOMready event
 * windowOnLoadTime: time it took to fire window.load event

+### localStorage

+* localStorageEntries - number of entries in local storage

 ## For developers